 1. Okay, so there's the list of ingredients.
 Start by adding the cashews to a blender.

 2. Next, add the following ingredients, a little at a time, remembering that you can always add more later to balance the flavors.
-The lemon juice, agave nectar and nutritional yeast I would add by the Tablespoon or two, and the onion and garlic powders, Tamari, and oil I would add by the teaspoon or two.
+The lemon juice, coconut nectar and nutritional yeast I would add by the Tablespoon or two, and the onion and garlic powders, Tamari, and oil I would add by the teaspoon or two.
 What you're doing here is building the flavor of the sauce one ingredient at a time.

 Be especially careful with the Liquid Smoke -- you really only need a touch (about 1/4 tsp or less).